renesas-rz/rzg2_bsp_scripts/image_creator/README.md

 ## Instructions

-Simple copy/paste a copy of 'example_config.ini' and edit it as needed.
+Simply copy/paste a copy of 'example_config.ini' and edit it as needed.
 All the settings are explained inside that example file.
 To run the program, pass your configuration file that you just created on the command line of the script.
 Example: